basalt-plateau/foam_pet_G1/readme.md

 ## Rules
 This is a scholarly, friendly, loyal pet.
-Please be festive with your pet.
+Please be festive with pets.
-Amicability, training, and cloning your pet is most likely legit.
+Amicability, training, and cloning foam pets is most likely legit.

 ### Adoption Location
 The adoption location has rules for pets in the "foam_pet/[rules]" directory.